mantidproject/mantid/docs/source/algorithms/RefinePowderInstrumentParameters-v3.rst

 Dtt2t, Zerot, Width and Tcross.

 It serves as the second step to fit/refine instrumental parameters that will be introduced in Le Bail Fit.
-It uses the outcome from algorithm FitPowderDiffPeaks().
+It uses the outcome from :ref:`FitPowderDiffPeaks <algm-FitPowderDiffPeaks>` algorithm.

 Introduction